rg-3/screenshot.js/README.md

 With _Screenshot.js_, you can:

-* Take a screenshot of the visible area on the current tab using a keyboard shortcut
+* Take a screenshot of the page on the current tab using a keyboard shortcut
   (`Ctrl + Shift + X` on PCs and  `Command + Shift + X` on Macs).

 * Take a screenshot of the video being played on the current tab using a keyboard shortcut